philippjh/genif/README.md

 - Recursively clone this repository by issueing `git clone --recurse-submodules git@github.com:philippjh/genif.git`
 - Change your working directory to the root of the repository.
 Run `pip3 install .`
-- The Python package manager will now build the package and install it to your user directory.
+- The Python package manager will now build and install the package.